Uninett/Argus/docs/reference/react-frontend.rst

 .. setting:: CHANNEL_LAYERS

 The realtime updates uses the app ``channels``.
-This setting by default depends on :seting:`ARGUS_REDIS_SERVER`, itshould normally not be necessary to change it.
+This setting by default depends on :setting:`ARGUS_REDIS_SERVER`, itshould normally not be necessary to change it.

 CORS handling